 Specific admission requirements for Industrial Engineering and Management

 The Department of Industrial Engineering and Management is responsible for the academic evaluation of the applications.
-Students are selected by the Departmental Selection Board.
-The first phase of the evaluation process identifies the applications that are acceptable according to the standards of the programme.
-The second phase of the evaluation process ranks the acceptable applications.
+The Departmental Selection Board executes the evaluation.
 The number of student places is limited and the evaluation process is highly competitive.
-If the number of acceptable applicants exceeds the admission quota, only the highest ranked applicants can be selected.
-The number of student places do not need to be filled if there are not enough sufficiently acceptable applicants.
+If the number of acceptable applicants exceeds the admission quota, the board will only select the highest ranked applicants.
+The number of student places does not need to be filled if there are not enough sufficiently acceptable applicants.

 - previous academic performance (grades)

 - motivation for pursuing the Master’s degree